iros/clientsidedata/README.md

 # Do I have to run this code?

-No. The following examples also have jsBins you can view:
+No. The following examples (sorted in order of slide progression) also have jsBins you can view:

 * [underscore-basics](http://jsbin.com/ofoyur/edit#javascript,html,live)
 * [mvc-backbone](http://jsbin.com/ugedon/edit#javascript,html,live)